 It is safe to give the vaccine with other vaccines or in a combination vaccine.
 The Hib vaccine is generally given as part of a child’s regular vaccination routine.

 Who Should Get the Vaccine?

-The CDC recommends that the vaccine be given to children under the age of 5.
-Ideally, the first dose should be given at the age of 2 months.
+The CDC recommends that the vaccine be given to children under age 5.
+Ideally, the first dose should be given at age 2 months.